 - To fulfill the financing necessities of the balance of payments.

-- For maintaining the trust in the currency and the economy of the country.
-In certain times it used to influence the prevailing foreign exchange rate.
-This is done by the government or the central bank or monetary authorities by forced intervention in the foreign exchange market.
+- To maintain the trust in the currency and the economy of the country.
+At certain times it is used to influence the prevailing foreign exchange rate.
+This is done by the government or the central bank, or monetary authorities by forced intervention in the foreign exchange market.
 For example, if the USD is too strong, the FED might sell USD to bring down its value.
-However, such use of Official Reserve Assets is very rare as central banks leave the determination of exchange rate to the market forces.
+However, using Official Reserve Assets is very rare as central banks leave the determination of exchange rate to the market forces.

 - These assets also serve as a means of international payments.

 - These assets also serve as a basis for foreign borrowing.

 During 2011 and 2015, the SNB (Swiss National Bank) decided to cap the exchange rate for the Swiss franc (CHF).
 This was done primarily to boost the exports as rising CHF wasn’t’ good for the exporters.

 For this, SNB took to printing more francs.
 Thereafter through those francs, purchases happened for the euro and other foreign currencies.
 This led to a drop in the value of the franc, but the SNB’s reserves ballooned by $64 billion in comparison to the earlier year.
 Later, the bank ended intervention in the exchange market, resulting in a sharp rise in the value of CHF.